Last Updated: January 19, 2021

 If you are looking to use Globus with restricted data that requires high assurance, such as PHI, PII, or controlled but unclassified data, please refer to our guide for High Assurance Collections for Protected Data.

 Unlike previous versions, a single installation of Globus Connect Server version 5 can support multiple storage connectors.
-This version cannot be run on the same machine as Globus Connect Server version 4 and it requires a Globus subscription, as it only supports premium features.
-To get started, use the Globus Connect Server v5 Installation Guide.
+This version cannot be run on the same machine as Globus Connect Server version 4.
+To get started, use the Globus Connect Server v5.4 Installation Guide.

 At this time, Globus Connect Server version 4 cannot be upgraded to version 5, and deployments of version 5 require separate servers.
-Once Globus Connect Server version 5 reaches feature parity with version 4, migration tools and instructions will be provided.
+Migration tools and instructions for upgrading from v4 to v5 are in development.